 Species of several genera in the botanical family Meliaceae can serve as hosts of the mahogany shoot borer, including Carapa, Cedrela, Guarea, Khaya, Swietenia, and Trichilia (Entwistle 1967, Becker 1976).
 Most known species are native to the American Tropics, but species exotic to this region such as African mahoganies (Khaya spp.) have been attacked when planted in the American Tropics.

 Of native host species, Cedrela odorata L., has the widest distribution, occurring on mainland areas of the Americas from northern Mexico through Argentina, and on most of the islands of the West Indies (Cintron 1990).
 The range of this species more or less coincides with that of the mahogany shoot borer except Cedrela odorata is not native to Florida.
-There are at least 11 species of Cedrela (Pennington 1981), and the mahogany shoot borer is known to attack at least some of them additional to C. odorata (Becker 1976).
+There are at least 11 species of Cedrela (Pennington 1981), and the mahogany shoot borer is known to attack at least some of them in addition to Cedrela odorata (Becker 1976).
 Cedros are fast growing and are large trees at maturity.
 Their wood is used locally in numerous ways throughout the American Tropics, and they are planted as shade trees in urban areas of this region, but are present only as occasional specimen trees in Florida.

 Figure 11.
 Tropical-cedar, Cedrela odorata.
 Photograph by F.W.
 Howard, University of Florida.

-The vernacular name of the mahogany shoot borer reflects the greater commercial importance of its mahogany hosts.
 True mahoganies (Swietenia spp.) are native to the American Tropics and some subtropical areas such as Bahamas and southern Florida.
 The genus includes the following three species (Record and Hess 1943, Lamb 1966, Pennington 1981):

 Figure 12.
 West Indies mahogany, Swietenia mahagoni.
 Photograph by F.W.
 Howard, University of Florida.